 Finding, Evaluating and Citing Academic Sources

-Learn how and where to look for sources using a structured approach to the research process.
+Learn how and where to look for sources.
+This workshop provides a structured approach to the research process and gives an introductory overview of the ways students can use library resources to help them through the process.

 Revising, Editing, and Proofreading